Nama/SuckControl/README.md

 * Slider position/value isn't saved.
 That's only for testing purposes
 * Changes in the config.json are only active after a restart of SuckControl
 * Rules show only one fan, not all associated with the rule
+* AMD Radeon 5000 and newer can't be controlled by LHM

 ## Building
 * After cloning and checkout, `pip -r requirements.txt`